VoskhodXIV/IaC/README.md

 #### Amazon DynamoDB and Simple Notification Service (SNS)

-Add the following resources with appropriate properties and rules to the cloudformation template to get Amazon DynamoDB and Amazon SNS setup.
+Add the following resources with appropriate properties and rules to the cloudformation template to get Amazon DynamoDB and Amazon SNS setup:

 - `AWS::DynamoDB::Table`
   - `ReadCapacity: 1`